Course Reserves Policies

 To request that the Library purchase an item to add to the general collection, please contact your subject liaison.

-Material obtained from a website or a subscription database can be linked directly to your Moodle course.
+Material obtained from a website or a subscription database can be linked to directly in Moodle.

-For more details about working with resources in Moodle, please see the Moodle 2 Faculty Resources page, particularly the directions for linking to journal articles from the Library databases (EZProxy).
+For more details about working with resources in Moodle, please see the Moodle Faculty Resources page, particularly the directions for linking to journal articles from the Library databases (EZProxy).
+You may also work with your subject liaison in order to locate electronic versions of your course materials.

 When you add electronic articles to Moodle, we recommend that you link to the articles in our databases whenever possible in order to comply with copyright and accessibility standards.
 If you are linking to library subscription content (i.e. an article in a database), you may need to use the ezproxy prefix in the URL to ensure your students can access the content from off-campus.